NXT TV preview: NXT Fight Pit, three Dusty Rhodes Tag Team Classic matches - Pro Wrestling Dot Net

 -“Lucha House Party” Lince Dorado and Gran Metalik vs. Fabian Aichner and Marcel Barthel in a men’s Dusty Rhodes Tag Team Classic first round match.

-Powell’s POV: Join John Moore for his live review of NXT every Wednesday at 7CT/8ET.
+Powell’s POV: The teams of MSK, Adam Cole and Roderick Strong, Grizzled Young Veterans, Drake Maverick and Killian Dain, and Raul Mendoza and Joaquin Wilde have advanced to the second round of the men’s tournament.
+Join John Moore for his live review of NXT every Wednesday at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members.

 Be the first to comment